naganohara-yoshino/blind-watermark-rust/README.md

 # Blind Watermark

 A Rust library for blind image watermarking using DWT (Discrete Wavelet Transform), DCT (Discrete Cosine Transform), and SVD (Singular Value Decomposition).
+The algorithm is originally implemented in python by *Guo Fei* at [this repository](https://github.com/guofei9987/blind_watermark/).
+This is the rust rewritten version.

 ## Features